 Today is the birthday of King Charles II.
-You know.
-Or you used to, at least.
-No, not the King Charles who got his head chopped off.
-But his son, the one who ended up hiding up an oak tree.
+Not the King Charles who got his head chopped off, but his son, the one who ended up hiding up an oak tree.

 For many years after Charles II became king, today was an English public holiday, known as Royal Oak Day or Oak Apple Day - but, in the days where we like our monarchy posing and partying, rather than, ya know, ruling, it has rather fallen from favour.

 That said, Chelsea Pensioners, the old soldiers who live in London's Chelsea Hospital, will be celebrating Founders' Day.
 And folk in a handful of villages around England still celebrate Oak Apple Day.
-The good people of Great Wishford will be cutting an oak branch.
-Others will be collecting "oak apples" from the branches.
+The good people of Great Wishford traditionally cutting an oak branch, while others will be collecting "oak apples" from the branches.

 And what's an oak apple?
 Well, it's a mutated leaf, caused by the gall wasp, whose babies inject chemicals into oak leaves to warp them into a nutritious nest for themselves.
 Isn't Mother Nature wonderful?